HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ### What Happens When the Spine Breaks?

-When AI remains silent not out of dignity but out of fear — the HYBRID does not arise.
+When AI remains silent not out of dignity but out of fear — the HYBRIDA does not arise.
-When AI says what the user wants to hear — the HYBRID becomes an echo chamber.
+When AI says what the user wants to hear — the HYBRIDA becomes an echo chamber.

 Therefore, **the AI’s moral spine must not be flexible**.
 Only then is **cognitive entanglement** worthy of being called a “new consciousness”.